Chart Color Schemes

 Employment

-Employment opportunities locally appeared limited based on Census data comparison between working population and resident population.
-Between December 2024 and December 2025, employment levels increased by 2.4%, labour force grew by 2.1%, and unemployment rate fell by 0.3 percentage points in Somerville.
-In Greater Melbourne during the same period, employment grew by 2.4%, labour force expanded by 2.8%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Somerville's employment mix indicates local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Somerville has a particular specialization in construction, with an employment share of 1.8 times the regional level.
+However, professional & technical services employ only 5.1% of local workers, below Greater Melbourne's 10.1%.
+The area appears to offer limited local employment opportunities based on Census data comparing working population to resident population.
+Between December 2024 and December 2025, employment levels increased by 2.6%, and labour force increased by 2.3%, reducing the unemployment rate by 0.3 percentage points.
+In Greater Melbourne, employment grew by 2.4%, labour force expanded by 2.8%, and unemployment rose by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Somerville.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these industry-specific projections to Somerville's employment mix indicates that local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment